ArpitSureka/playwright-sap.dev/docs/intro.md

 # Introduction

 **Playwright-SAP** is built on top of Microsoft Playwright and focuses on **reliable automation of SAP Fiori, SAP WebGUI and UI5 applications**.
-Playwright is a very good testing and automation framework for web applications.

 ### Why does it exist?